 The Ministry of Higher Education and Scientific Research in Guinea launched the digital access program in partnership with ICDL Africa, which will be implemented by Dixinn-Gate.
 The project is a logical continuation of the “Presidential Initiative for the connection of schools” launched by H.E Excellence…

-The Technical and Vocational Education and Training Authority (TVETA) accredited ICDL Africa as a “Foreign Examination Body” and approved the ICDL programme as a certificate level qualification in the TVETA system in Kenya.
-The TVET Authority is the regulator of the TVET Sector in…
+The Technical and Vocational Education and Training Authority (TVETA) of Kenya has accredited ICDL Africa as a Foreign Examination Body and approved the ICDL programme as a certificate-level qualification within Kenya’s Technical and Vocational Education and Training (TVET) system.
+This recognition reinforces ICDL’s position as an internationally recognised…

-• The National Bank of Rwanda
+• National Bank of Rwanda strengthens workforce digital skills with ICDL

 Don’t just take our word for it!
 More than 17 million people are now ICDL certified across the world.
 Scroll through the testimonials below to understand how ICDL Certification has benefited them.